ayulockin/ayulockin/README.md

 - 👯 I would love to collaborate on any computer vision project.
 (It should not be face detection)
 - :sparkles: I love good discussions.
 Best way to reach me: [Twitter - @ayushthakur0](https://twitter.com/ayushthakur0)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love watching anime.
 (Naruto is all time fav.
 One Piece is love.
-Jujutsu Kaisen is :fire:.
+Solo Leveling is :fire:.
 I can keep talking...)

 <!-- STREAK STATS -->
 <p align="center">